-DISCUS staff provides consultation and guidance via email, regular mail, phone, etc. to customers from public libraries, schools, colleges and etc. DISCUS also created online tutorials for the first time which can be accessed at any time.
+DISCUS staff provides consultation and guidance via email, regular mail, phone, etc. to customers from public libraries, schools, colleges, etc. DISCUS also has online tutorials available for use which can be accessed at any time.

 LIBRARY DEVELOPMENT SERVICES (LDS) - KEY RESULTS